-2014 and 2013 depreciation expense consists of depreciating assets and equipment at the Group's Budapest and Dublin offices.
-Depreciation reduced period on period due to the expiration of certain assets' useful economic lives.
+Quarter 1 2015 depreciation expense consists of depreciating assets and equipment at the Group's Dublin office.
+The corresponding 2014 charge included depreciation of the Group's Budapest and Dublin offices.
+Depreciation reduced period on period due to impairment of all the capitalised Hungarian assets in 2014.